otto-de/api-guidelines/content/guidelines/030_REST-Guidelines/020_Hypermedia/030_Link-relation-types/050_must-document-link-cardinality.md

 # document link cardinality

 ::: warning
-This rule applies to public APIs.
-For private APIs it should be followed.
+This rule applies to APIs, that have to comply with [REST maturity level 3](@guidelines/R000033).
 :::

 The HAL `_links` object holds property names of link relation types, and values of either a link object: